petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

 # Structured logging with Serilog and Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker

-In this article, you will learn how to add Structured logging to a dotnet core Web API project using Serilog and Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker containers.
+In this article, you will learn how to add Structured logging to a dotnet core Web API project using Serilog, Seq and Event Viewing with Elasticsearch, Logstash, Grafana and Opserver in Docker containers.

 ## Prerequisites